Single, Double & Triple Blind Study | Definition & Examples

 Frequently asked questions about double-blind studies

-- What is blinding?
+- What is blinding in research?

 - What is the difference between single-blind, double-blind and triple-blind studies?